Eggless Chocolate Cake Recipe

 You can also easily tweak this to your heart’s content by adding chocolate chips, nuts or even swapping the all-purpose flour with wheat flour.

 I have also shared 2 easy frostings – a chocolate buttercream frosting and a chocolate sauce frosting.
-This recipe also comes with bonus tips and tricks of basic decorating.
+This recipe also comes with bonus tips and tricks of basic decoration.

-This cake recipe requires no electric equipment of any kind like a mixer or a beater since the batter is made with the help of a whisk and spatula.
+This eggless cake recipe requires no electric equipment of any kind like a stand or hand mixer or a beater since the batter is made with the help of a whisk and spatula.
 So if you don’t have an oven, you can still bake this in a heavy bottom pan by following my cooker cake recipe.

 However if you double or triple the recipe, I highly recommend using a mixer (either hand or stand) as it gets the batter to a uniform consistency more easily.
 That being said you need to be more careful while using these equipment as it can very easily overmix the batter and make a flat cake.